Mismatch Loss Calculator

 Why is antenna impedance 50 ohms?
 A 50 ohm antenna impedance matches the characteristic impedance of common transmission lines, such as coaxial cables, leading to efficient power transfer and minimal signal loss.

-See also Extension Spring Calculator Online
+See also Duck Coop Size Calculator

 What is the standard splice loss?
 The standard splice loss depends on the type of splicing used and the quality of the splice.
 It’s important to keep splice losses as low as possible for optimal signal transmission.